Small Plane Forced To Use Huntington Beach Street As Runway

 Witnesses also marveled at the pilot’s calm demeanor.

-“She was just calm like this, just calm,” said Patrick Simes, “Not doing anything.
-The engine was still on.”
+“She was just calm like this, just calm,” said Patrick Simes, “Not doing anything, engine still on.”

 Neighbors said whatever her name is, it’s something short of a miracle that the plane didn’t even get a scratch.